FINANCIAL LITERACY FOR FUTURE LEADERS

 Youth will learn to use Prezi, a web-based tool for creating presentations which uses different media types to help make whatever is being shown as engaging as possible.

 Youth will learn to use Microsoft PowerPoint, a program that empowers you to create clean slideshow presentations and intricate pitch decks.

-Youth will learn to create and edit videos using various online and offline tools, adding music and record presentations and PSA as a group or as an individual.
+Youth will learn to create and edit videos using tools like Windows Movie Maker, adding music and record presentations and PSA as a group or as an individual.